 Title: Financing Energy for Low-carbon Investment – Cities Advisory Facility (FELICITY)

-Cities and municipalities in the regions covered by the project are able to develop and implement green energy projects eligible for financing.
+Cities and municipalities in the project regions have the capacities to develop and implement bankable, low-carbon infrastructure projects.

-The German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) has commissioned the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH with setting up a facility to advise cities on how to draw up and implement projects which will qualify for funding.
+The German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) has commissioned the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH to establish an advisory facility regarding the development and implementation of bankable urban infrastructure projects.

-FELICITY, GIZ’s first collaborative project with the European Investment Bank as implementing partner, focuses on measures to boost energy efficiency and integrate renewable energies into the energy, water, transport, waste and building sectors.
-The project supports the implementation of mitigation measures in cities and municipalities by:
+FELICITY, the first cooperation project between GIZ and the European Investment Bank (EIB), focuses on measures in the energy, water, transport and waste sectors.
+The project supports the implementation of mitigation measures in cities and municipalities through:

-- Developing skills and resources in local administration
+- Development of capacities and resources in the local administration.

-- Providing knowledge management regarding financing mechanisms; further developing instruments and methods, for example intended nationally determined contributions (INDCs)
+- Knowledge management on project preparation and financing mechanisms; further development of instruments and methods, e.g. nationally determined contributions (NDCs)

-GIZ can harness the experience gathered from the pilot projects and analyses of the framework conditions for urban climate financing to sustainably improve national structures.
-Cities and municipalities will then be in a position, in the long-term, to develop and implement mitigation projects in the long term.
+GIZ uses the experience from pilot projects and analysis of framework conditions to advise towards sustainably improving national structures.
+This enables cities and municipalities to develop and implement mitigation projects in the long term.
 Emission reductions realised by investing in low-carbon infrastructure contribute directly to achieving national climate targets.